 Although these techniques have demonstrated great success, the simulation of quantum systems without approximation remains an important challenge.
 Therefore, exploring the computational efficiency of different implementations on different programming languages optimized for various hardware architectures is crucial.
-Since 1999, several software packages have been developed to this purpose, including QOToolbox~\cite{QOToolbox1999} in Matlab~\cite{Matlab2016}, QuTiP~\cite{QuTiP2012,QuTiP2013,QuTiP2022,QuTiP2024} and dynamiqs~\cite{dynamiqs2024} in Python~\cite{Python2009}, as well as QuantumOptics.jl~\cite{QuantumOptics2018} in Julia~\cite{Julia2012, Julia2017}.
+Since 1999, several software packages have been developed to this purpose, including \texttt{QOToolbox}~\cite{QOToolbox1999} in Matlab~\cite{Matlab2016}, \texttt{QuTiP}~\cite{QuTiP2012,QuTiP2013,QuTiP2022,QuTiP2024} and \texttt{dynamiqs}~\cite{dynamiqs2024} in Python~\cite{Python2009}, as well as \texttt{QuantumOptics.jl}~\cite{QuantumOptics2018} in Julia~\cite{Julia2012, Julia2017}.

+A common limitation of most existing Python-based packages is their strict dependency on a specific numerical backend (e.g., \texttt{SciPy} or \texttt{JAX}).
+The addition of GPU and automatic differentiation support has required major restructuring of these code bases.
+Moreover, while the JAX backend provides excellent automatic differentiation, it restricts computations to JAX-compatible operations, limiting flexibility in data structures and control flows.
+These architectural choices imply that, if a new and superior numerical backend emerges in the future, adopting it would again require substantial refactoring of the code.

-In this work, we introduce a fully open-source software package designed for simulating open quantum systems written in Julia~\cite{Julia2012, Julia2017} called \textit{Quantum Toolbox in Julia} (or QuantumToolbox.jl).
-The package can be used with a syntax similar to that of QuTiP and relies on the Julia design philosophy: \textit{one can have machine performance without sacrificing human convenience}~\cite{Julia2012}.
+In this work, we introduce \texttt{QuantumToolbox.jl} (Quantum Toolbox in Julia), a fully open-source software package written in Julia~\cite{Julia2012, Julia2017}.
+The package has been designed from the ground up to overcome these structural limitations, providing a backend-agnostic and extensible platform for simulating open quantum systems.
+The package can be used with a syntax similar to that of \texttt{QuTiP} and relies on the Julia design philosophy: \textit{one can have machine performance without sacrificing human convenience}~\cite{Julia2012}.